 How much do I have to spend on Meal Plan?

-Meal Plan costs £47.06 per week - but your card is loaded with £50 to spend.
+Meal Plan costs £47.06 per week - but your card is loaded with £50 to spend!
+Giving you one FREE treat a week!

 When does Meal Plan start and end?

-Meal Plan starts on the Monday of Freshers Week, then runs throughout term for a total of 32 weeks* and then for 1 more week after the end of summer term.
+Meal Plan starts on the Monday of Welcome Week, then runs throughout term for a total of 32 weeks*.

 2015 - 2016